magma/magma/docs/readmes/howtos/package.md

 ## TL;DR

-1. Run `fab test package` on the host to create packages inside the gateway VM.
+1. Run `fab release package` on the host to create packages inside the gateway VM.
 2. Commit changes to build-magma.sh and magma.lockfile.ubuntu.